MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-setup-clients.md

 ## Agent task assignment

-Migration Manager automatically assigns tasks to a available agent.
+Migration Manager automatically assigns tasks to an available agent.
 You cannot manually assign a task to a specific agent.
 Each agent can have up to 10 tasks in its queue.
 You can, however, assign tasks to agent groups.

 Pausing a task does not release the agent to another task.
 An agent remains unavailable to accept a new task until the task is resumed and completed, or if the task is deleted.